Public Speaking Should Be Like Having Coffee with Friends

 • Remember that you know more about your subject than 98% of your audience, so speak with authority.

-• Always write your own introduction for the introducer to read.
+• Always write your own introduction for the host to read.
 This avoids any false expectations.

 • Conclude by repeating your message.
 People typically remember only one or two things from a speech, so make sure that they remember the most important points.